 Please be advised that the following information is not considered legal advice.
 This page has been prepared for general information purposes only.
-Legal advice depends on the specific facts of each situation, and some information in this website may not be correct for where you are.
-The information on this website cannot replace the advice of competent legal counsel licensed in your state.
+Legal advice depends on the specific facts and needs of each situation, and some information in this website may not be correct for where you are.
+The information on this website cannot replace the advice of competent legal counsel licensed in your area.

 The Self-Help Resource Center is closed to in-person assistance due to COVID-19.

 Telephone assistance is available between 10:00AM and 2:00PM on Tuesdays and Thursdays.
 Please call 225-214-5571 for telephone assistance.

 Along with this Court Guide, the following videos will give you information about what to expect in court and basic court rules and procedures.

 The Self-Help Resource Center

 Due to health and safety concerns during the Covid-19 emergency, the Self Help Resource Center Information Line provided by the Baton Rouge Bar Foundation will be available to provide guidance and general information about forms for self-representation in limited Family Court matters in East Baton Rouge Parish.